b0gilbert/GG-macros/README.md

 Updating the macros:
 The macros in the User Procedures folder are updated frequently.
 To update, simply replace these files.
 The “INCLUDES_xx” files in the Igor Procedures do not need updating.

+If you use these routines please cite the DOI 10.5281/zenodo.17314120.